 Best for: Desert blooms

-Spring is the best time to visit Death Valley National Park, with mild temperatures perfect for exploring the park’s otherworldly landscapes.
+The mild temperatures are perfect for exploring the park’s otherworldly landscapes.

 5. Olympic National Park